-Table 4: Development Assumptions by Year, provides a more detailed schedule of expected development in TID #5 based on the potential for expansion or redevelopment potential of selected parcels over the life of the District.
+Table 4: Development Assumptions by Year, provides a more detailed schedule of expected development in TID #6 based on the potential for expansion or redevelopment potential of selected parcels over the life of the District.
 The actual pace of development is difficult to predict, but it is the Village's goal to capture increment value from new construction projects to spur additional growth within the District over the next 20 years.
-A reasonable estimate places the value increment from new construction within the District at approximately \$62.2 million with most of the projected new value anticipated within the first 10 years of the TID in the form of new development activity.
+A reasonable estimate places the value increment from new construction within the District at approximately \$20.8 million with most of the projected new value anticipated within the first 10 years of the TID in the form of new development activity.

 Table 5: Projected Tax Increment Revenues by Year, estimates the tax increment to be generated from new construction in the District.
 Note that there is a one-year lag until the value of new construction is added to the tax roll and a two-year lag until the project generates tax increment.
-Based on the type and intensity of development calculated in Table 4, new construction in the District is projected to yield a tax increment of \$17.9 million.
+Based on the type and intensity of development calculated in Table 4, new construction in the District is projected to yield a tax increment of \$6.7 million.
 Increment estimates are based on assessment data for comparable properties currently paying taxes in the Village of Johnson Creek.

 Financing for certain priority projects listed in Table 3 will be made on a case-by-case basis.
-The Village intends to advance funds from the General or other Village Funds at a 0% annual interest rate.
-However, additional borrowing could be a mix of General Obligation, Revenue Bonds, and Special Assessment B Bonds in order to keep borrowing flexibility on future Village projects.
+The Village intends to pay for all infrastructure costs out of increment that has been generated from new development without needing to borrow for funds.
+However, future borrowing could be a mix of Interfund Borrowing, General Obligation, Revenue Bonds, and Special Assessment B Bonds in order to keep borrowing flexibility on future Village projects.
 (See Section VIII for detailed descriptions of these and other financing methods available to the Village.)

 Table 6: Projected Tax Increment District Expenses by Year estimates the expenses within the District.
-Based on the projects predicted to occur, the District is expected to incur approximately \$15,171,265 throughout the life of the district.
+Based on the projects predicted to occur, the District is expected to incur approximately \$5.3 million throughout the life of the district.